-Discover more about LNG and eco-friendly power supply.
+Discover more about hydrogen and environmentally friendly power supply here.

-Air purity in Hamburg is an important task that affects the entire city.
-And the Port of Hamburg is playing a leading role.
-Hamburg has the special responsibility here to organise the mobility of people and the transport of goods, while at the same time minimising the effects of these on the health of the people who live here.
-For this reason, Hamburg is implementing in its air purity strategy a number of innovative projects and single traffic-limiting measures – in addition to LNG (liquefied natural gas) and onshore power.
+Air purity in Hamburg is an important challenge that concerns the entire city.
+And the Port of Hamburg plays a leading role here.
+The City of Hamburg is responsible on two levels: ensuring the mobility of people and transport of goods while minimising any negative health effects.
+For this reason, Hamburg’s air purity strategy covers a number of innovative projects and the development of public transport, as well as the support of electric mobility and individual traffic-limiting measures such as hydrogen and shore power.